 Regulation of Derivatives.
 As described in this Derivatives Risk section and elsewhere in this prospectus, government regulation in the U.S. and various other jurisdictions of derivative instruments may restrict the Fund's ability to engage in, or increase the cost to the Fund of derivative transactions, for example, by making some types of derivatives no longer available to the Fund, increasing margin or capital requirements, or otherwise limiting liquidity or increasing transaction costs.
-In October 2020, the Commission adopted Rule 18f-4 providing for the regulation of a registered investment company's use of derivatives and certain related instruments.
+Rule 18f-4 provides for the regulation of a registered investment company's use of derivatives and certain related instruments.
 Funds that use derivatives to a limited extent, such as the Fund, are generally required by Rule 18f-4 to adopt policies and procedures reasonably designed to manage the fund's derivatives risk.
-In connection with the adoption of Rule 18f-4, the Commission also eliminated the asset segregation framework arising from prior Commission guidance for covering derivatives and certain financial instruments.
-As a result, when Rule 18f-4 takes effect in August 2022, to the extent the Fund uses derivatives, it will comply with the relevant requirements of Rule 18f-4.
-For certain investments, such as reverse repurchase agreements and similar financing transactions, the Fund will have the option to either treat all such transactions as (1) senior securities under Section 18 of the 1940 Act, in which case they would be subject to the 300% asset coverage requirement described above, or (2) derivatives for all purposes of Rule 18f-4.
-The Fund currently intends to treat reverse repurchase agreements and similar financing transactions as senior securities subject to the 300% asset coverage requirement.
-Rule 18f-4 will restrict the Fund's ability to engage in certain derivatives transactions, which could adversely affect the value or performance of the Fund.
+To the extent the Fund uses derivatives, it will comply with the relevant requirements of Rule 18f-4.
+Rule 18f-4 restricts the Fund's ability to engage in certain derivatives transactions, which could adversely affect the value or performance of the Fund.

 Credit Risk.
 The reinsurance-related securities in which the Fund invests directly or indirectly will be subject to credit risk.
 The principal invested in many reinsurance-related securities is held by the SPV in a collateral account and invested in various permissible assets set forth under the terms of the SPV.
 In these cases, typically, the collateral account is invested in high quality U.S. government securities (i.e., U.S. Treasury bonds).
 However, in certain reinsurance-related securities, the collateral account may be invested in high yielding, higher risk securities, which may include securities issued by entities managed by the Adviser.
-Collateral will generally be invested in accordance with the terms of the SPV and overseen by a collateral manager appointed by the SPV;

-therefore, the Fund is dependent upon the manager to invest the collateral account proceeds appropriately.
+Collateral will generally be invested in accordance with the terms of the SPV and overseen by a collateral manager appointed by the SPV; therefore, the Fund is dependent upon the manager to invest the collateral account proceeds appropriately.
 A small portion of the reinsurance-related securities in which the Fund invests may, in lieu of such collateral account arrangements, provide for the collateral to be held by the reinsurer.
-When a collateral account is invested in higher yielding, higher risk securities or when the collateral is held directly by the reinsurer, the Fund will be subject to the risk of non-payment of scheduled principal and interest on such collateral.
+When a collateral account is invested in higher risk securities or when the collateral is held directly by the reinsurer, the Fund will be subject to the risk of non-payment of scheduled principal and interest on such collateral.
 Such non-payments and defaults may reduce the income to the Fund and negatively impact the value of Fund Shares.